coomlata1/ipic/README.md

 Python script for searching and downloading images from the iTunes, App, and Mac App Stores.

+# ipic_ios #

+Modified version of ipic.py to run on iOS.

 ## Dependencies ##

 * [requests][1] for handling communication with the [iTunes Search API][2].